Book cover

 In a traditional web application, with forms, menus, and buttons, every time the user generates an event—such as clicking on a Save button—an interaction between the browser and the web server occurs.
 That is, the browser sends data to the web server, which processes it and returns a new page.
 As a result, these applications are less interactive and responsive due to the frequent delays in communication between the browser and the web server.

 Recently, a new type of web system, called Single Page Applications (SPAs), has emerged.
 These applications more closely resemble desktop applications than traditional web applications.
 At loading time, SPAs load all their code into the browser, including HTML pages, CSS files, and JavaScript code.
 Therefore, even though users are using a browser, they experience an interaction similar to a local application, as the pages do not reload every time they click on a button.
 Several modern applications are SPAs, including Gmail, for example.
-Naturally, there is still a server-side component with which the SPA frequently communicates.
+Naturally, there is still a server-side component with which the SPA communicates.
 For instance, when a new email arrives, Gmail updates the list of messages in the inbox.
 To enable this automatic update, the communication between the SPA and the server is asynchronous.

 <html>